mbryantms/architextual/content/english/essays/bangladesh.md

 ![Bangladesh National Flag](https://dubawa.org/wp-content/uploads/2023/03/Flag.jpg)

-🔵 {{< side_note id="sn-flag-meaning" >}}The flag's design was finalized in 1972, with the sun's 12 rays representing both the 12 months and the 12 points in Sheikh Mujibur Rahman's historic 7th March speech.
-Bangladesh, a land brimming with vibrant culture and a history etched in resilience, has witnessed the rise and fall of empires and the unwavering spirit of its people through centuries of change.{{< /side_note >}} Bangladesh's identity as {{< side_note id="sn-land-of-rivers" >}}the world's largest delta system (with 700+ rivers){{< /side_note >}} has shaped its culture, economy, and collective psyche.
+🔵 {{< sidenote id="sn-flag-meaning" >}}The flag's design was finalized in 1972, with the sun's 12 rays representing both the 12 months and the 12 points in Sheikh Mujibur Rahman's historic 7th March speech.
+Bangladesh, a land brimming with vibrant culture and a history etched in resilience, has witnessed the rise and fall of empires and the unwavering spirit of its people through centuries of change.{{< /sidenote >}} Bangladesh's identity as {{< sidenote id="sn-land-of-rivers" >}}the world's largest delta system (with 700+ rivers){{< /sidenote >}} has shaped its culture, economy, and collective psyche.

 ---

 ### Ancient Crossroads of Civilizations

-> "Bengal has been a melting pot since antiquity," notes historian {{< side_note id="sn-darian-quote" >}}Dr. Richard Eaton cites the 9th century Arab trader Sulaiman calling the region "Ruhmi" - a land of unparalleled textiles and tigers.{{< /side_note >}} "What we see today is layers of Buddhist, Hindu, and Islamic influences {{< side_note id="sn-pala-empire" >}}The Pala Empire (8th-12th century) established the first Bengali-speaking Buddhist universities, attracting scholars from Tibet to Java.{{< /side_note >}} woven through centuries."
+> "Bengal has been a melting pot since antiquity," notes historian {{< sidenote id="sn-darian-quote" >}}Dr. Richard Eaton cites the 9th century Arab trader Sulaiman calling the region "Ruhmi" - a land of unparalleled textiles and tigers.{{< /sidenote >}} "What we see today is layers of Buddhist, Hindu, and Islamic influences {{< sidenote id="sn-pala-empire" >}}The Pala Empire (8th-12th century) established the first Bengali-speaking Buddhist universities, attracting scholars from Tibet to Java.{{< /sidenote >}} woven through centuries."